rhyannonjoy/api-docs-glossary/docs/core-concepts.md

 the resources of another program or service, in which the resources are program functions, data, or shared devices that with other computers

+**Understanding API components**:

+- **Program**: sequence of instructions for a computer to perform, often stored in a file
+- **Interface**: program that runs on a computer and provides resources for other computers, programs, or services, also known as the server

 **Every API description must describe**: